 - AYE bus stops: Bus stops are usually built along short stretches of frontage road parallel to the expressway.
 The section of road serving said bus stop is designated as a bus-only road.

-- TPE (Punggol Rd) Bus stop (eastbound)
+- TPE (Punggol Rd) Bus stops

-- Braddell Road (eastbound near Lor 6 Toa Payoh flyover)
+- Braddell Road (eastbound near Lor 6 Toa Payoh flyover) – partial Bus-only lane

 - Connaught Drive: Between Stamford Rd and Fullerton Rd

 - Parliament Place: Section between Supreme Court Lane and Connaught Dr